rgwch/no-bling-blog/readme.md

 ## Design

 You can, of course, customize the design of NoBlingBlog.
 But you must do so in the source files.
+There's no bling-bling method...
+So:

+* Make a fork of this repository
+* Modify the relevant files in the client directory.
+Images are in /public, the top page layout is in src/App.svelte.
+Other files of interest for design are in src/lib/views.